ddev/ddev/docs/content/users/install/ddev-installation.md

      }
     ```

-    Next add the file `.devcontainer/setup_project.sh`.
-This file runs when a new codespace is launched or when an existing codespace does a rebuild.
+    Your updated file may differ depending on your project, but you should have `install-ddev` in the `features` section.

+    Next add the file `.devcontainer/setup_project.sh`:

     ```
     #!/bin/bash
     set -ex